mappls-api/mapmyindia-rest-api/mapmyindia-maps-geocoding-rest-api-example/Readme.md

 	- `pincode` :pincode
 	- `state` : state
 5. *`bound`*  (string): This parameter can be used to set admin boundary, which means geocoding will be done within the given admin.
 The allowed admin bounds are **Sub-District**, **District**, **City**, **State** and **Pincode**.
 The parameter accepts the admin eLoc as value.
+6. *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
+Possible values are listed in a table [here](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md).

 **Note**: Please note that `podFilter` & `bound` parameters are mutually exclusive.
 They cannot be used together in an API call.